roadrunner-server/roadrunner-docs/docs/en/plugins/grpc.md

 RoadRunner gRPC plugin enables PHP applications to communicate with gRPC clients.

-The RoadRunner gRPC plugin consists of two main parts:
+It consists of two main parts:

 1. **Proto-plugin `protoc-gen-php-grpc`:** This is a plugin for the protoc compiler that generates PHP code from a gRPC service definition file (`.proto`).
 It generates PHP classes that correspond to the service definition and message